israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - **Matplotlib/Seaborn**: For creating visualizations.
 - **Scikit-learn**: Utilized for machine learning model building.
 - **XGBoost**: For XGBClassifier and Feature Importance Plot
+### Data Overview
+- The data file has 15000 rows (including a header) and 10 columns.

 ### Data Cleaning
 - Executed **.info()** to gather basic information about the data